 Does NordVPN unblock Netflix?

-Whether thanks to its Smart Play feature or not, a wide range of streaming services including Netflix and BBC iPlayer work flawlessly with the VPN connected in Windows and using the older Mac OSX OpenVPN client.
+In our tests, Netflix and BBC iPlayer worked flawlessly with the VPN connected in Windows and using the older Mac OSX OpenVPN client.

 However, although NordVPN says Smart Play is enabled in all its apps, we could not access US Netflix using its new macOS IKEv2 app or its Firefox add-on.
 This VPN will also unblock YouTube videos that are restricted within your region.

-We have now improved our speed testing algorithm to account for VPN services such as NordVPN whose software selects the best server for its users to offer improved speeds.
+At ProPrivacy we use a proprietary, scientific, server-based speed test system to test VPN speeds of all market-leading VPNs; three times a day.
+We recently updated our speed testing algorithm to account for VPN services like NordVPN - whose software selects the best possible server automatically to provide faster speeds to users.
 This provides a much fairer comparison between this kind of setup and services that load-balance across a number of servers at a given location.

 |IPv6 leak detected?|